LEADING FOR THE RIGHT REASONS

 Did you take on a leadership position for the right reasons?

-There are many reasons you might put yourself in the position of being a leader.
-Still, it’s vital that those reasons, whatever they are, be deeply considered because if you’re not leading for the right reasons, you may not be willing to be what you need to do.
+There are many reasons you might put yourself in a position of Leadership.
+Whatever they are, you may not be willing to be what you need to do.

 And that may come at the risk of catastrophic results.